 If you receive your BRP and there are any spelling mistakes, other mistakes or damages to your card, you have to report it within ten days.
 You can do this online.
 Mistakes can include; wrong information such as your name, gender, date of birth, or if the BRP was damaged when you received it.

 The Home Office says that if your name is long, it may appear ‘cut off’ on your BRP.
-The ‘cut off’ is not a mistake, but due to limited space on the BRP card.
+The ‘cut off’ is not a mistake but due to limited space on the BRP card.

 Lost or Stolen BRP

 If your BRP was lost or stolen, you have to report it.
 It is possible to report it from inside or outside the UK.
-The Home Office will contact you within one day from reporting it.
+The Home Office will contact you within one day of reporting it.

 To report your lost or stolen BRP, use this link:

-You can also apply for a replacement BRP, but only if you are inside the UK.
+You can also apply for a replacement but only if you are inside the UK.
 Please use this link:

-Change of Circumstances and your BRP
+Change of Circumstances and your Biometric Residence Permit

 If your address change, you do not need to apply for a new BRP.
 You can report the address change online at the link below: